sharadregoti/tyk-docs/tyk-docs/content/troubleshooting/tyk-cloud-classic/organisation-quota-exceeded-error-dashboard-api.md

 ---
 date: 2017-03-27T17:02:56+01:00
-title: “Organisation quota has been exceeded“ error in the Dashboard API
+title: “Organization quota has been exceeded“ error in the Dashboard API
 menu:
   main:
     parent: "Tyk Cloud Classic"